BigVikingGames/Bragi/README.md

 Setup:

 1. If linting has not yet been added to your project then add Bragi as a submodule from root of your project under the .github/linters folder:
-`git submodule add git@github.com:BigVikingGames/Bragi.git .github/linters`
+`git submodule add https://github.com/BigVikingGames/Bragi.git .github/linters`  Make sure you use https and not ssh!

 2. Then pull the current version of Bragi:
 `git submodule update --init .github/linters`